cljs/api/README.md

 We parse every version of ClojureScript to build a versioned catalog for the syntax, library, and compiler.
-It also supplements this data with curated descriptions, examples, cross-refs found in the [cljsdoc] directory.
+It also supplements this data with curated descriptions, examples, cross-refs found in the [doc] directory.
 We also associate each ClojureScript form with an equivalent Clojure form.

 [cljs-api.edn]:cljs-api.edn
 [cljs-api-format.edn]:cljs-api-format.edn
-[cljsdoc]:cljsdoc
+[doc]:doc

 ## License